The Cause and Cure of Human Struggle

 Albert Bandura (1925-), a Canadian born Psychologist, developed a Social Learning Theory in which he believed that people not only actively try to understand what goes on in their world but also look to other people as a source of information.
 Sometimes we do incorporate understanding by watching others succeed or fail and can learn from them vicariously.
 Furthermore, M. Scott Peck once wrote that, “Learning can be passive or experiential.”
 He also believes that while experiential learning is more demanding, “it is also infinitely more effective.”

 Some people refer to experiential learning as, “the school of hard knocks” noting the difficult process of learning new things whether passively or experientially.
 Experiential learning implies the arduous task of revising beliefs and behaviors that have not worked and which have been painfully discovered.
-As we experience the school of hard knocks, we are lead to more and more sophisticated understanding of things, whether life, relationships, mathematics, chemistry or even psychology.
-Referring to sanctification, the Bible posits a theological perspective that is more positive where it describes our learning as "passing from glory to glory" (see 2Cor.
+As we experience the school of hard knocks, we are lead to a more and more sophisticated understanding of things, whether life, relationships, mathematics, chemistry or even psychology.
+Using the Christian concept of sanctification, the Bible posits the theological perspective of learning and growing as more positive where it describes that life journey as "passing from glory to glory" (see 2Cor.
 3:18).

 Most people hold incomplete understanding across a myriad of subjects.
-When their incomplete understanding is tested, they may begin ruminating once more about those issues while sometimes incorporating a new truth or piece of false information.
+When a person's incomplete understanding is tested, they may begin ruminating once more about those issues while occasionally incorporating either a new truth or piece of false information.
 Sometimes people succumb to their paradoxes, never solve them and settle for ambiguity.
 Because it is impossible to know everything that can be known about any given subject, that means that everyone operates under some measure of ambiguity.
 Learning then becomes an ongoing process of gaining new and better understanding.
 A great example of this are the beliefs that adopted children often develop.

 As a matter of mental self-preservation, adopted children often develop a dogma about self that results in a negative self-image.
 Dogmas themselves, are often based on complex compilations of one belief founded upon another.
 The Reactive Attachment and negative self-image that adopted children frequently develop, is founded on a belief of worthlessness which is based on a belief of being unwanted.